 Public Schools and Health Regulations

-Based upon extensive studies and investigations conducted by the Center for Disease Control and Prevention, the U.S. Department of Health and Human Services asserts that public schools’ proactive efforts to administer schoolwide closures amidst health threats has been proven to mitigate the incidence of pandemic influenza viruses.
-With this precautionary step, public school leaders have the ability to help protect its students, families, and extended community members from the dangers of seriously contagious diseases.
+Based upon extensive studies and investigations conducted by the Center for Disease Control and Prevention, the U.S. Department of Health and Human Services asserts that public schools’ proactive efforts to administer schoolwide closures amidst health threats have been proven to mitigate the incidence of pandemic influenza viruses.
+With this precautionary step, public school leaders have the ability to help protect their students, families, and extended community members from the dangers of serious contagious diseases.

 While public schools have historically closed for weather-related factors and illness-related incidents, public schools are not actually legally required to close their doors amidst times of non-emergency illnesses.
 As each school district, county, and state hold varying authorities over closing their schools, leaders are urging parents to find out about their local schools’ pandemic response plans.
 Parents and community members should be aware of who is regulating the health of students and local citizens amidst times of unforeseen and/or contagious diseases.

 This video offers a look at preparations for a pandemic from the point of view of medical professionals.

 While the U.S. Center for Disease Control requires and recommends specific health measures for public schools, each state may additionally have its own mandates and guidelines for potential pandemic responses.

 For example, as the Minnesota Department of Public Health explains, every public school in the state of Minnesota is required to adhere to a plan of action for preventing the pandemic spread of illnesses.
 Specifically, as is the case in Minnesota schools, every public institution is required to organize a pandemic/health committee, wherein committee members establish a timeline to oversee and implement pandemic reaction plans.